IBM-Cloud/local-liberty-tutorial/docs/008-DEPLOY.md

   #0   running   2016-01-08 11:20:08 AM   0.0%   242.8M of 1G   251.8M of 1G
   ```

 1. Navigate to the application url.
 It is shown in the last lines of the *cf push* output.
+Look for *urls:*.
+It was randomly generated for our application as specified in the manifest.yml.

 1. Click the "Use sample text" link.
 This fills the textarea and description with sample data.

 1. Click "Submit".
 It should work just like in our local version.

+This concludes the tutorial.
+You can develop locally and push to Bluemix when you're ready.